 - Helping deliver humanitarian assistance

-The objective of CIDA's program for Afghanistan is to meet the basic needs and reduce the vulnerability of the Afghan people, especially of the women, girls and boys, in partnership with the Government of Afghanistan, Afghan civil society, and other donors.
+Canada's international development objective for Afghanistan is to meet the basic needs and reduce the vulnerability of the Afghan people, especially of the women, girls and boys, in partnership with the Government of Afghanistan, Afghan civil society, and other donors.

 Children and youth

 Afghanistan has one of the youngest populations in the world.
 With an average birth rate of more than six children per woman, the population of children and youth continues to grow.
 Yet, the youth of Afghanistan continue to face barriers to education and threats to their health.
 Afghanistan's future prosperity and stability depends on equipping this young population with the necessary skills and resources to contribute to the country's development and on ensuring that women, newborns, and children have better access to health care.